 6. Knee High-Boots.

 Not with these wide calves!
 I prefer a short bootie style or an over-the-knee style with an accommodating wide elastic band at the back.

 7. Khaki Trousers.

 I have bought many pairs of khaki pants, but they never look or feel right on my body.
 Straight fitting pants are the only options that work with my shape.
 Pleats in front are a disastrous look for me.
-A good pair of straight leg white jeans is a much better option in color, fabric, and style.
+A good pair of straight leg white jeans is a much better color, fabric, and style option.

-We went out to dinner on Friday evening and I wore a long extender tank under a sparkly top (both by Clara Sunwoo) with slim fitting black pants (by Lior Paris).
+We went out to dinner on Friday evening, and I wore a long extender tank under a sparkly top (both by Clara Sunwoo) with slim-fitting black pants (by Lior Paris).
 These three items were gifts from ShopMyFairLady.com.
-A reversable animal print ruana was layered over the tops.
+A reversible animal print ruana was layered over the tops.
 The gold clutch and the ruana were gifts from Chico’s.
 The statement rhinestone earrings are by Ralph Lauren via Dillard’s.